Skip to content

 Many of our members have a complex value chain that includes many SMEs and while we do not offer a direct service for SMEs, we recognise that we can support SMEs indirectly through our members.

-All-Ireland Climate Action Pilot Programme for SMEs Overview
+Climate Action Programme for SMEs Overview

-Key findings and outcomes:
+Key findings and outcomes from the pilot included:

 • Improved Carbon Literacy and Climate Knowledge: By programme end, 93% of participants rated their climate knowledge as good or very good, up from 72%.
 Further upskilling, not only for SMEs, but for internal teams of larger companies to better support their supply chain decarbonisation and engagement is required.